pjpearman/checkmate/README.md

 - ✅ **Merge Support:** Merges older `.cklb` checklists with newer versions, preserving history.
 - ✅ **GUI Support:** Tkinter-based interface with status feedback and logging.

 > ⚠️ This is not an assessment tool.
-It complements tools like SCAP, OpenSCAP, and Evaluate-STIG.
+It complements tools like SCAP, OpenSCAP, and Evaluate-STIG to easily upgrade existing checklists to newer version.

 Supports:
 - STIG Benchmarks (SCAP/XCCDF)